khalid-hussain/shaheen/chap16.md

 this war.
 Even now, more than one hundred thousand volunteers can be recruited in Granada."

-Suddenly, Badr Bin Mughira turned around, looked Moosa and said, "Moosa!
+Suddenly, Badr bin Mughira turned around, looked Moosa and said, "Moosa!
 You know very well that I will not hesitate to offer the biggest sacrifice to save Granada but the past events have compelled me to think whether we can save Granada.
 Whether our past sacrifices for Granada could be of any use?
 And even